Blacksmiths/smithies and wheelrights

 Blacksmith's goggles were to protect their eyes from hot sparks rather than against glare.
 The blacksmiths needed to be able to judge temperature from the colour of the coals.

-Blacksmiths had to be strong to hold a horse steady while it was having a new show fitted - described as being 'shod' - and of course to spend their days beating metal.
+Blacksmiths had to be strong to hold a horse steady while it was having a new show fitted - described as being 'shod' - and of course having to spend their days beating metal.